 - At the scene of the accident, you should:

-- Call 911 or the police, and then request a copy of the police accident report.
+- Call 911 or the police and request a copy of the police accident report.

 - Collect contact and insurance information from the other drivers, as well as contact information from witnesses.

-- Document the scene, if you’re able: Take photos or videos of the accident and injuries, and note the positions of the vehicles, any traffic lights or stop signs, the weather, the traffic, and so on.
+- Document the scene, if you’re able: Take photos or videos of the accident and injuries and note the positions of the vehicles, any traffic lights or stop signs, the weather, the traffic, etc.

 - Keep copies of all of your medical records and related expenses, even receipts for prescribed medications.